 During March 2003, we entered into a satellite service agreement with SES Americom for all of the capacity on a new FSS satellite, AMC-15.
 The ten-year satellite service agreement for the new satellite is renewable by us on a year to year basis following the initial term, and provides us with certain rights to replacement satellites.
 We are required to make monthly payments to SES Americom for this satellite over the next ten years beginning in 2005.
 In accordance with Statement of Financial Accounting Standards No. 13 ("SFAS 13"), we have accounted for the satellite component of this agreement as a capital lease (See Note 4 in the Notes to the Consolidated Financial Statements in Item 15 of this Annual Report on Form 10-K).
 The commitment related to the present value of the net future minimum lease payments for the satellite component of the agreement is included under Capital Lease Obligation in the table above.
+The commitment related to future minimum payments designated for the lease of the 105 degree orbital location and other executory costs is included under Satellite-Related Obligations in the table above.
 The commitment related to the amount representing interest is included under Interest on Long-Term Debt in the table above.